 Washington State is unique in that voter registration does not include an option for registering by party.

 Washington is a universal Vote by Mail state, there are no neighborhood polling places.
 Eligible registered voters will receive their ballot in the mail.
 Simply follow the instructions and return it to a designated ballot drop box or through the mail.
 Postage is prepaid, so no need to hunt for a stamp.

-There are various reasons a voter might not receive a ballot, including: voter information changes after ballots are mailed (name, address, precinct, etc.); a ballot is accidentally destroyed; the voter is out of the area and cannot receive their ballot; etc.
+There are various reasons a voter might not receive a ballot, including: voter information changes after ballots are mailed (name, address, precinct, etc.); voter registration is inactive; post office unable to deliver to your address; your precinct is not in the current election etc.

 If you need to

 - Need a new ballot, for any reason

 You can visit the Mason County Vote Center which is open until 8 pm on election day.
 The Vote Center is located at 411 N 5th St., Shelton, WA.